 Our Selection Criteria

-Please consider the following questions when developing your project proposal:
+Please consider the following questions when developing your project idea description:

 How is your project idea collaborative?
 How does it uplift and/or present the work of other artists, creative thinkers, and cultural producers?